 M&A Updates – Televisa and Univision Join Forces

 In an upcoming article, I’m going to write about “M&A” games.
-That’s where, instead of working on strategy–which is hard–you focus on M&A, buying or merging with competitors to make strategy easy.
+That’s where, instead of working on strategy, which is hard, you focus on M&A, buying or merging with competitors to make strategy easy.
 (Remember, M&A isn’t strategy!)

 If you were playing M&A games, though, it’s hard to find a better move than this merger.
 Univision is a powerhouse in the American hispanic television market, but as a broadcaster, they’re fairly constrained in merging with any traditional entertainment players, since that would violate broadcast station ownership rules.
 To bulk up, then, they merged with a powerhouse of Mexican content production and distribution, Televisa.
-Together the hope is they can develop a streaming alternative to Netflix with a focus on Latin American content.
+The hope is that, together, they can develop a streaming alternative to Netflix with a focus on Latin American content.

 We’ll see if it works.
 Again, mergers aren’t strategy, but as far as this one goes, it was a smart move.
-The key is focus: concentrate on a Spanish-language only product that understands hispanic speakers at a deeper level than global streamers trying to do it all.
+The key is focus: concentrate on a Spanish language-only product that understands hispanic speakers at a deeper level than global streamers trying to do it all.
 Can they pull it off?